Afghan forces hunt militant leader once welcomed under peace process

 Afghan officials countered that the individuals had been imprisoned on charges that did not stand up to examination.

-The peace and reconciliation commission has reintegrated several thousand insurgents into society, according to the organization's web site, and assisted in the release of hundreds of prisoners.
+The peace and reconciliation commission has reintegrated several thousand insurgents into society, according to the organisation's web site, and assisted in the release of hundreds of prisoners.

 In 2010, President Hamid Karzai formed the High Peace Council to add further impetus to peace talks with the Taliban, but the initiative has so far failed to produce a lasting settlement and violence is on the rise.